vanguardbackup/vanguard/README.md

 ## Installation and Running Vanguard

-As Vanguard is a Laravel project, you can install it like any other Laravel project.
-For detailed installation instructions, please visit our [official documentation](https://docs.vanguardbackup.com/installation).
+For detailed installation instructions and system requirements, please visit our [official documentation](https://docs.vanguardbackup.com/installation).

-Here's a quick overview to get you started:
+Key points to note:

+- Vanguard is a Laravel project and follows standard Laravel installation procedures.
+- System requirements include PHP 8.2+, Redis, Composer, Node.js, and NPM.
-Vanguard requires PHP 8.2+, Redis and Composer to be installed on your system.
-You will also need to have Node.js and NPM installed to build the frontend assets.
-We recommend using Laravel Valet, but you can use any other local development environment.
+- We recommend using Laravel Valet, but any local development environment will work.

-We will try our best to help you get Vanguard running, but we always recommend you read the [Laravel documentation](https://laravel.com/docs/11.x/installation) if you get stuck.
+To get started quickly:

 1. Clone the repository
-2. Run `composer install --no-dev --optimize-autoloader`
-3. Run `npm install && npm run build`
-4. Copy the `.env.example` file to `.env` and fill in the necessary details
-5. Run `php artisan key:generate`
-6. Run `php artisan migrate`
-7. Run `php artisan vanguard:generate-ssh-key` to generate the SSH key
-8. Run `php artisan horizon` to start the Horizon worker for job processing
-9. Run `php artisan reverb:start` to start Laravel Reverb for websockets and real-time log viewing
-10. Run `php artisan schedule:work` to start the scheduler

-> [!IMPORTANT]
-> Make sure you have set your SSH passphrase in your `.env` file.
-Keep it safe!

-For more comprehensive installation instructions and troubleshooting tips, please refer to our [detailed installation guide](https://docs.vanguardbackup.com/installation).
+2. Follow the step-by-step installation guide in our [documentation](https://docs.vanguardbackup.com/installation)

 ## Contributing